andrelandgraf/neon-ai-chat-persistence/README.md

 ## Getting Started

-Click the "Deploy" button to clone this repository, create a new Vercel project, set up the Neon integration, and provision a new Neon database:
+1. Click the "Deploy" button to clone this repository, create a new Vercel project, set up the Neon integration, and provision a new Neon database:

 [![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fandrelandgraf%2Fneon-ai-chat-persistence%2Ftree%2Fmain&project-name=my-neon-ai-chat-app&repository-name=my-neon-ai-chat-app&products=[{%22type%22:%22integration%22,%22integrationSlug%22:%22neon%22,%22productSlug%22:%22neon%22,%22protocol%22:%22storage%22}])

+2. Next, enable the Vercel AI Gateway for the project.
+Learn more [here](https://vercel.com/ai-gateway).

-Once the process is complete, you can clone the newly created GitHub repository and start making changes locally.
+3. Once the process is complete, you can play around with the deployed template and clone the newly created GitHub repository to start making changes locally.

 ## Local Setup